stride3d/stride-docs/en/diagnostics/STRDIAG001.md

 ## Solution

-To resolve the warning, increase the accessibility of the type to pulic/internal or remove the DataContractAttribute.
+To resolve the warning, increase the accessibility of the type to pulic/internal or remove the @Stride.CoreDataContractAttribute .

 ## References